material-motion/material-motion/concepts/runtimes.md

 The Runtime now has a collection of Actors and a Director.
 At this point the Runtime will identify the events each Actor expects to receive.
 Events include:

-- Animation events.
+- animation events, and
-- Gesture recognition events.
+- gesture recognition events.

 ### Animation events